 Aboriginal cultural attractions

-There is a range of major institutions in the City of Sydney where you can further experience Aboriginal and Torres Strait Islander heritage and history.
+There is a range of major institutions in the local area where you can further experience Aboriginal and Torres Strait Islander heritage and history.

 Information about other places of significance to Aboriginal and Torres Strait Islander people within the greater Sydney metropolitan area can be found in Melissa Hinkson's book 'Aboriginal Sydney' published by AIATSIS.